 Canada not ruling out lockdown amid COVID-19 surge but eyes 'surgical approach'

-OTTAWA, Sept 15 (Reuters) - Canada's health minister on Tuesday said she could not rule out another full lockdown if needed amid a surge in new COVID-19 cases, but added that the government was significantly more prepared to manage the virus than during the first wave.
+OTTAWA, Sept 15 (Reuters) - Canada's health minister on Tuesday said she could not rule out another full lockdown if needed amid a surge in new COVID-19 cases, but added Ottawa was significantly more prepared to manage the virus than during the first wave.

 Patty Hajdu's comments followed a pledge she made late Monday to take a "surgical approach" to tackling outbreaks.
 Canada reported 1,351 new cases on Sept.
 14, the highest single daily addition since May 1, amid school reopenings and flare-ups tied to group gatherings.